medvedevgroup/SibeliaZ/README.md

 	-m <integer>

-The default value is 250.
-This value can be increased to filter out short homologous blocks if it is necessary for the downstream analysis.
-The value of -m should be larger than -b due to algorithmic reasons.
+The default value is 50.
+Warning: increasing this parameter may significantly slow down the computation.

 Technical parameters
 ====================